LLNL/axom/src/components/sidre/docs/sphinx/file_io.rst

 Parallel File I/O
 -----------------

-To accomplish parallel I/O, Sidre provides the IOManager class.
-This class is instantiated with an MPI communicator and provides several overloads of the :code:`write()` and :code:`read()` methods.
-The :code:`IOManager::write()` method takes a Group pointer, the number of files to write (distributed over MPI ranks), a string specifying the base file name, and an I/O protocol (corresponding to the protocols available to :code:`Group::save()` and :code:`load()`).
-The :code:`IOManager::read()` method takes a Group pointer into which it should read the data, a base file name, an I/O protocol, and a boolean flag specifying if the contents of the Group should be preserved.
-By default, the Group is cleared before the data set is read in.
+To accomplish parallel I/O, Sidre provides the IOManager class within .
+This class is instantiated with an MPI communicator and provides several overloads of the ``write()`` and ``read()`` methods, to save a Group to HDF5 format or read a Group in from HDF5.
+IOManager optionally uses the SCR library for scalable I/O management (such as using burst buffers if available.

-When :code:`write()` is called, the IOManager produces a root file and a number of data files.
-These files together contain the data hierarchy rooted in the Group passed to :code:`write()`.
-The :code:`read()` method will access all these files to instantiate the hierarchy under the Group pointer passed to it.

-The IOManager constructor takes an optional boolean argument to use the SCR library for scalable I/O management (i.e. use burst buffers if available).
-This defaults to false, so Sidre will use burst buffers only if specifically requested.
-IOManager provides other methods to add additional Groups or Views to a root file, specified by name.

 In the following example, an IOManager is created and used to write the contents of the Group "root" in parallel.